 Drunk Elephant F-Balm Electrolyte Waterfacial Midi

 What about the sharks?

 Oh, maybe you've seen something about squalane and sharks?
-Squalene is also found in high amounts in shark livers, which is traditionally where we sourced it from.
+Squalene is also found in high amounts in shark livers, which is traditionally where companies sourced it from.

 Thankfully, major skincare companies have shifted away from using shark-derived squalane, opting instead for plant sources such as olive oil.

 Why is squalane suddenly in all my skincare?

 Think about it: the role of sebum is to moisturize the skin's outer layer and keep the barrier intact.
 But when faced with arid conditions in winter, sebum alone struggles to lubricate the skin so you may need to call in the reinforcements — which is where a serum or cream rich in squalane comes in.

 "Squalane has been identified in human sebum", says Nicola Kilner, co-founder and CEO of The Ordinary.

 What this means is that the ingredient squalane is also recognized by the skin and is able to seal moisture into the outer layer without smothering cells.
 That's one reason you'll find it in facial oils, such as Herbivore Emerald Deep Moisture Glow Oil — which blends squalane with hemp seed oil, to leave skin plump full of moisture but not greasy.

 In addition to hydration, squalene also has anti-aging properties.
 "This is due to its antioxidant and anti-inflammatory benefits as it helps to protect again free radical damage," says Dr Leonard.